CISecurity/ControlsAssessmentSpecification/control-15/control-15.1.rst

 Measures
 --------
-* M1 = The number of wireless access points in the inventory
+* M1 = Count of wireless access points in the inventory (from Input 1)
-* M2 = The number of discovered wireless access points, from Operation 1
+* M2 = List of discovered wireless access points, from Operation 1
+* M3 = Count of M2
-* M3 = The number of non-inventoried wireless access points, as discovered by Operation 2
+* M4 = List of non-inventoried wireless access points, as discovered by Operation 2
+* M5 = Count of M4
-* M4 = The number of inventoried wireless access points, as discovered by Operation 3
+* M6 = List of inventoried wireless access points, as discovered by Operation 3
+* M7 = Count of M6
-* M5 = The number of discovered but non-authorized wireless access points, as discovered by Operation 4
+* M8 = List of discovered, but unauthorized, wireless access points, as discovered by Operation 4
+* M9 = Count of M8

 Metrics
 -------